 V = Voltage across the capacitor in Volts.

 With the help of this equation, you can easily calculate charge and voltage with the known value of any of the two.
-Like with a known value of charge and capacitance you can easily calculate voltage or with a known value of voltage and capacitance you can easily calculate charge.
+Like with a known value of charge and capacitance you can easily calculate voltage or with a known value of voltage and capacitance, you can easily calculate the charge.